 They ended up staying as paying guests from Christmas until March, and spread the word in their homeland.
 Forget cold foggy winters in London or Paris, and visit the Alps with its fresh mountain air and golden sunshine.

-These days, the 3 Vallées and Paradiski proclaiming themselves the largest ski domaines in the world, there are numerous ski resorts in the Northern French Alps.
+These days, the 3 Vallées and Paradiski proclaiming themselves the largest ski domaines in the world, there are numerous ski resorts in the Northern French Alps, with some of the top resorts in the country.

 The French city of Chamonix, is not just a very exclusive ski resort, it was also the site of the first ever Winter Olympics in 1924.
 The very first Olympic ski jump called Le Mont was built at the foot of Mont Blanc massif and the Glacier des Bossons for the 1924 games.